A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 \subsection{Summary}

 In this section, we have established a new solution to the active contours problem based on the Randers geodesic model.
-The proposed geodesic segmentation model, as stated in Line~\ref{line:closed_geodesic} of Algorithm~\ref{alg_ContourEvolution}, relies on a series of geodesics going from a point $\fx$ to itself and which travels along the tubular domain $\rT$.
-In the practical implementation, a wall passing through the point $\fx$ is introduced and serves as an obstacle in the domain for the front propagation of the fast marching algorithm, see Eq.~\eqref{eqdef:wall}.
-The computed geodesic joins two slight perturbations of the point $\fx$ on each side of the wall, similarly to~\citep{appleton2005globally,chen2021elastica}.
+The proposed region-based Randers geodesic segmentation model, as stated in Line~\ref{line:closed_geodesic} of Algorithm~\ref{alg_ContourEvolution}, relies on a series of geodesics going from a point $\fx$ to itself and which travels along the tubular domain $\rT$.
+In the practical implementation, a wall passing through the point $\fx$ is introduced and serves as an obstacle in the domain for the front propagation of the fast marching method, see Eq.~\eqref{eqdef:wall}.
+The computed geodesic path joins two slight perturbations of the point $\fx$ on each side of the wall, similarly to~\citep{appleton2005globally,chen2021elastica}.

-While the tubular domain is fixed for the theoretical analysis of \cref{alg_ContourEvolution}, it is in contrast updated at each iteration of the the practical implementation.
-During the contour evolution, one often chooses the parameterization of the boundary $\partial{S_{n}}$ as the centerline $\rC$ to build the tubular domain $\rT:=\rT_{n}$
+While the tubular domain is fixed for the theoretical analysis of \cref{alg_ContourEvolution}, it is in contrast usually updated at each iteration of the practical implementation.
+During the contour evolution, one often chooses the parametrization of the boundary $\partial{S_{n}}$ as the centerline $\rC$ to build the tubular domain $\rT:=\rT_{n}$

 where $d_{\partial{S}_n}(\fx)$ denotes the Euclidean distance between $\fx$ and the shape boundary $\partial{S}_n$.